usnistgov/MediScore/README.txt

     - Python release
   Jan.
 6, 2017 - MediScore Version 1.1.0:
     - Started to support Selective Manipulation Scoring.
 This is a roll out of the new DetectionScorer.
 Note the filter options changed
+  Mar.
+9, 2017 - MediScore Version ?.?.?:
+    - Updated Provenance scoring test files to adhere to the latest version of the Provenance output json schemas (v 1.2)

 CONTACT
 -------